rstevenn/chacha20/README.md

 # chacha20
-A c implementation of chacha20 cipher and a hash based on it !! probably insecure and full of vulenrability
+A c implementation of chacha20 cipher and a hash based on it !! probably not secure and full of vulenrability

 # src